A Gutzwiller trace formula for stationary space-times: Introduction

 \subsection{Acknowledgements}

 We are grateful to the Erwin Schr\"odinger institute in Vienna for hosting the programme ``The Modern Theory of the Wave Equation" where this project started.
-The authors would also like to thanks Christian Gerard and Colin Guillarmou for comments on a earlier version and useful discussions.
+The authors would also like to thanks Christian G\'erard and Colin Guillarmou for comments on a earlier version and useful discussions.